 ’Wick 101 Transition Course

-Designed to increase success in college, ’Wick 101’s overall goal is to facilitate a smooth transition and adjustment to college life by engaging the student in a structured environment to support Hartwick’s “Liberal Arts in Practice” curriculum, connect students with their new community, and introduce resources, services, and academic and personal success strategies.
+Designed to increase success in college, ’Wick 101’s overall goal is to facilitate a smooth transition and adjustment to college life by engaging the student individually with a designated staff or faculty mentor, connecting students with their new community, and introducing resources, services, and academic and personal success strategies.

 Four-week and seven-week grade reports